9dots/devBots/lesson_2.md

 #####Deep Dive Into Functions

 **Explore**
 Students will create functions to complete a maze.
-The goal is to write as few lines of code as possible.
+The goal is to complete in the maze in the fewest lines of code.

 (Create staircase maze)